WEC-Sim/WEC-Sim/_sources/code_structure.txt

 Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The blocks within the Constraints library are used to define the DOF of a specific body.
-Constraints blocks define only the DOF, but do not otherwise apply any forcing or resistance to the body motion.
+Constraint blocks define only the DOF, but do not otherwise apply any forcing or resistance to the body motion.
 Each Constraint block has two connections: a base (B) and a follower (F).
 The Constraints block restricts the motion of the block that is connected to the follower relative to the block that is connected to the base.
 For a single body system, the base would be the ``Global Reference Frame`` and the follower is a ``Rigid Body``.